Having Had No Predecessor to Imitate, He Had No Successor Capable of Imitating Him

 And what about the transmission issues?
 The most popular view today (though there is no consensus) is the amanuensis theory: Homer was illiterate, but someone wrote down his song and passed it along.
 The example of Hesiod, whose long written works survived, shows that it's not outside the realm of possibility.
 Some of the difficulties Wolf pointed out are still there, and Haslam (a supporter of the amanuensis theory) says that writing down the poems would have been "an enterprise so remarkable that it is hard to credit".
 But the alternatives seem yet more doubtful.

-In the 18-19th centuries many scholars, in whose minds literacy and intelligence were inextricably linked, worried that illiteracy would degrade Homer's achievement.Dodds: "That the Homeric poems are oral compositions is of course no new idea.
-It was put forward by Robert Wood in 1767, and developed (as regards the original state of the poems) by Wolf in 1795.
-But before Milman Parry it was open to any one to deny the assertion, and many scholars dismissed it as out of the question."
-But it only makes it more impressive.
+In the 18-19th centuries many scholars, in whose minds literacy and intelligence were inextricably linked, worried that illiteracy would degrade Homer's achievement.22 But it only makes it more impressive.
 A poem like the Iliad can only exist because of Homer's illiteracy, not despite of it.
 Once literacy penetrated the Greek world, oral poetry disappeared.
 By the 6th century the bards had been replaced by rhapsodoi, no longer creative poets but merely parrots (like Plato's Ion).

 Some argue that Homer was a transitional figure, that he could write but still knew the ways of oral composition.
 Others think that's impossible.
 The idea of a literate Homer opens up all sorts of intriguing and unlikely possibilities: writing—the technology that killed oral poetry—also immortalized what used to be transient and perishable.
 Remarkably, what it preserved was a poem about the use of art and fame (klea andron, the famous deeds of men) to overcome mortality.
 Perhaps the Iliad is one big allegory for the written word.
 Would Homer have been conscious of the decline of oral poetry?
 Ultimately, the only reason we can read him today is that he happened to live in that tiny sliver of time when oral poetry was still alive and the technology existed to preserve it for the future.
 Who knows what great poets sang into the void across those letterless aeons.

-Not only did Homer have predecessors to imitate, he was drawing from an ancient tradition that survived the Greek dark ages—an eternal flame passed from singer to singer across the centuries, sustaining a vague, mythic memory of a fallen civilization.
+Not only did Homer have predecessors to imitate, he was drawing on an ancient tradition that survived the Greek Dark Ages—an eternal flame passed from singer to singer across the centuries, sustaining a vague, mythic memory of a fallen civilization.
 A tradition that was quickly extinguished when, on a bright summer morning, a curious trader asked some Phoenicians about their scribbles.

 - G. S. Kirk, The Songs of Homer